pedro miguel interview

 mont2

-Any tips in particular for those just starting out?
+Any special tips for those just starting out?

-I usually say that bodybuilding is not a sport, it is a way of life, if you want to have a “perfect” body you will not achieve it in 3 months, you need to set long-term goals.
+I usually say that bodybuilding is not a sport, it is a way of life, if you want to have a “perfect” body you won’t achieve it in 3 months, you need to set long-term goals.

-If it were easy, everyone could do it and it only depends on the effort, dedication and discipline of each person in obtaining results.
+If it were easy, everyone could do it and it only depends on the effort, dedication and discipline of each person to obtain the results.

 Attention to detail because often what makes the difference is a set of small things.

-If you have a goal then it is YOU who has to train, it is YOU who has to rest and it is YOU who has to plan and prepare YOUR meals for the next day.
+If you have a goal then YOU are the one who has to train, YOU are the one who has to rest and YOU are the one who has to plan and prepare YOUR meals for the next day.
 No one will do it better than YOU!

-I want to say a few words of thanks to my friend Paulo Braz, for opening the gym doors for the first time, and getting me started in this sport.
-To my “brother” and training partner for several years, Rui Pereira, for always being there, for supporting and motivating me in each training session.
+I would like to say a few words of thanks to my friend Paulo Braz, for opening the gym doors for the first time and introducing me to this sport.
+To my “brother” and training partner for many years, Rui Pereira, for always being there, for supporting me and motivating me in every training session.

-Lastly, I want to thank my girlfriend for being a fantastic woman, for always supporting me, for giving me strength and for having patience as big as the world!
+Lastly, I want to thank my girlfriend for being a fantastic woman, for always supporting me, for giving me strength and for having the greatest patience in the world!

 Facebook Pedro Miguel